wojciech-graj/doom-ascii/README.md

 - `-chars <ascii|block|braille>`: Use ASCII characters, [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements), or [braille patterns](https://en.wikipedia.org/wiki/Braille_Patterns).
 - `-erase`: Erase previous frame instead of overwriting.
 May cause a strobe effect.
 - `-fixgamma`: Scale gamma to offset darkening of pixels caused by using a text gradient.
 Use with caution, as colors become distorted.
+- `-kpsmooth <>`: Set the number of ms a key has to be left depressed for it to count as such.
+Used to counteract jittery inputs when key repeat delay exceeds frametime.
-- `-scaling <n>`: Set resolution.
+- `-scaling <>`: Set resolution.
 Smaller numbers denote a larger display.
 A scale of 4 is used by default, and should work flawlessly on all terminals.
 Most terminals (excluding Windows CMD) should manage with scales up to and including 2.

 ## Controls
 Default keybindings are listed below.